peteranton1/java-structured-concurrency-coffeeshop/README.md

-# java-structured-concurrency-coffeeshop
+# Java Structured Concurrency - Coffee Shop
+Simple project using
-Simple example of using Structured Concurrency with Project Loom and Java using a coffeeshop example.
+Structured Concurrency with Project Loom and Java using a coffeeshop example.

+Compile using gradle, e.g.

+    ./gradlew build